 Water is an incredibly important aspect of our daily lives.
-We drink water, cook with water, bathe in water, and participate in many other activities involving water.
+We drink water, cook with water, bathe in water, and take part in many other activities involving water.

 • How much water should you drink?
-It varies based on your health, how active you are, and where you live.
-The Institute of Medicine determined that an adequate intake for men is roughly 3 liters (13 cups).
-The adequate intake for women is 2.2 liters (9 cups).
-On average, a healthy person can drink up to three gallons (48 cups) of water per day.
+The Institute of Medicine determined that an adequate intake for men is roughly 3.7 liters (15.5 cups).
+The adequate intake for women is 2.7 liters (11.5 cups).
+However, this number can vary based on your health, your level of activity, and environmental conditions.

 • EVERY system in your body depends on water to function properly.
 For example, water flushes toxins or waste out of vital organs (Digestive), carries nutrients to your cells (Circulatory), and provides a moist environment for ear, nose, and throat tissues (Respiratory).
 Your body uses water in its cells, organs, and tissues to help regulate temperature and maintain other bodily functions.